 Decolonial Thinking, Indigenous Peoples, and Sustainability - 15 credits

-This module explores history from a range of perspectives, focusing upon the experiences of racial minorities, indigenous peoples, anti-industrialists, sustainability advocates, and alternative communities in the Americas and Western Europe.
+This module explores history from a range of perspectives, focusing on the experiences of racial minorities, indigenous peoples, anti-industrialists, sustainability advocates, and alternative communities in the Americas and Western Europe.
 This module will provide students with an opportunity to engage with history from the perspective of those typically, from a Western perspective, framed as its victims or outsiders, creating opportunities to engage with active participants in the emerging narratives and discourses generated within those groups.

 Changing Character of War and Terrorism - 15 credits

 This module is designed to provide the foundations of the theory and the praxis of war.
-You will be introduced to the key concepts of, and will be encouraged to critically assess, past, present and future issues of violent conflicts, defence policies of great powers and relate them to the global political context of the 21st century.
+You will be introduced to the key concepts of, and will be encouraged to critically assess, past, present and future issues of violent conflicts, and defence policies of great powers and relate them to the global political context of the 21st century.